neuphonic/pyneuphonic/README.md

 #### List all Active and Historic Jobs

-To list all your active and historical jobs you can run the `.jobs()` function.
+To list all your active and previous jobs you can run the `.jobs()` function.

 ```python
 jobs = client.restorations.jobs()